CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 ### Procedural
 #### How the CASE condition works in SQL?
 The CASE statement goes through conditions and returns a value when the first condition is met.
 Once a condition is true, it will return the result and won't read the further conditions in the CASE statement.
 In case there are no true conditions, the ELSE clause will apply.
 #### How the switch-case condition works in JavaScript?
 The switch statement is used to perform different actions based on different conditions
 #### How to achieve a switch-case-like structure in Python?
 Define a function with one parameter.
 Inside a the function create a dictionary with keys being the 'case' values and values being the return values of that case statement.
-The function should return the dictionary.get(parameter, deafult case).
+The function should return the dictionary.get(parameter, default case).
 #### Explain variable scoping in Python!
 Where a variable is accessible depends on how it is defined.
 We call the part of a program where a variable is accessible its scope.
 #### What’s the difference between const and var in JavaScript?
 Const is block scoped and cannot be reassigned, var is function scoped and can be reassigned
 #### How the list comprehension looks like in Python?
-num_list = [ i for i in range(10) ]
+*result* = [*transform* *iteration* *filter*] num_list = [ i for i in range(10) ]
 #### How the “ternary expression” looks like in Python?
 if 'condition' is True: